onqtam/headjack/src/possibilities.md

-# data vs presentation layer
+# Separating data from the presentation layer

 - Data can be decoupled from the presentation layer
     -